liquidcronos/praeflexbot_website/_docs/software_arch.md

 The architecture of each leg decomposes the full control loop of the system into multiple independend nodes under considerations of possible parallelism and communication overhead.
 In short, the system should make use of as much parallelism as possible while keeping the communication overhead as small as possible.

-ince a huge network of independent nodes obfuscates the true control structure these nodes are grouped into packages according to the loop from which they hail.
+Since a huge network of independent nodes obfuscates the true control structure these nodes are grouped into packages according to the loop from which they hail.
 This leads to a layered architecture of Node
 Groups: